 I once received an email from an aunt which was written entirely in ALL CAPS.
 In my email reply, I asked why she was SHOUTING!?

 Perplexed by my response, apparently she was oblivious to the fact that writing in ALL CAPS translated in to shouting.

 Was she not aware of this?
 Isn’t this a grammatical given?
 I guess there was some ‘splaining to do.

 Making a Point with a Word or Two in All Caps

-You see it on printed materials such as headlines within newspapers or magazines etc. You see it within emails, on select content on websites to draw attention to importance as well.
+You see it on printed materials such as HEADLINES within newspapers or magazines etc. You see it on select content on websites to draw attention to importance as well.

-However, have you ever seen an entire magazine or newspaper article written in all capital letters?
+However, have you ever seen an entire magazine or newspaper article written in all capital or UPPERCASE letters?
 Or a website who’s text is written in ALL CAPS?
 Unlikely.
 And there’s a reason.
-Not only is it hard on the eyes to read, it comes off as if you are shouting.
-It’s ugly grammatically and who wants to be yelled at on paper or digitally?
+Not only is it hard on the eyes to read, it comes off as if you are SHOUTING.
+It’s grammatically ugly and who wants to be yelled at on paper or digitally?

 Be Professional with Business Communications